Cottesloe Tennis Club

 Cottesloe Tennis Club, founded in 1903, is a tennis club in Cottesloe, Western Australia.
 The club has been a central part of the local sports community, providing facilities for players of all ages and skill levels.
 It is one of the oldest and most prestigious tennis clubs in Western Australia, known for its strong membership base and commitment to promoting the sport.
-The club participates in the Tennis West State League in both the men and women competition, while offering adult and junior pennants teams in the WA Tennis League.
+The club participates in the Tennis West State League in both the men's and women's competitions, while offering adult and junior pennant teams in the WA Tennis League.

 History

 Cottesloe Tennis Club was founded in early 1903 with two bitumen courts in Irvine Street, Peppermint Grove.
 In 1924, the club relocated to the corner of Marine Parade and Warnham Street, where it established four courts and a small clubhouse.
 As the club grew, it moved to its present location in 1938 at the corner of Broome and Napier Streets in Cottesloe, expanding to fifteen courts.

 In 2017, the club expanded once again and now features 10 lighted hard courts and 27 grass courts.
 Over the years, it has hosted numerous local and regional tournaments, attracting players from across the state.
 Cottesloe Tennis Club hosted the Davis Cup playoff match between Australia and Uzbekistan in 2014.